matthewsimo/posts/2014-05-01-houston-bound.md

 Dallas will always be a special place for me, I still think it's a largely underrated city.
 Tons of great restaurants, good bars, local breweries, cool parks.
 The traffic doesn't suck nearly as bad as some other places.
 Places such as Houston...

-My wife Vy is a smart lady, she recently applied and was accepted to the TWU Occupational Therapy program in Houston.
+My wife, Vy, is a smart lady.
+She recently applied and was accepted to the TWU Occupational Therapy program in Houston.
 She starts this fall, and as a result we're picking up and moving back down to Houson.

 ### The good stuff: